Buffer Tank Piping

 3-Pipe Connections

 Another idea is using a 3-pipe application.
-This will keep the boiler running with cooler water temperature longer and the boiler efficiency will be higher.
-When applying a buffer tank to a high efficiency boiler or air-to-water heat pump this is my go-to piping choice.
+This will keep the boiler running with cooler water temperature longer, and the boiler efficiency will be higher.
+When applying a buffer tank to a high-efficiency boiler or air-to-water heat pump, this is my go-to piping choice.

 Flow in a buffer tank

 This is what happens when the flow in the system is lower than the flow through the boiler.
-Notice the boiler water goes directly to the zone but some water passes through the tank, cooling off the return water causing the boiler to run at a higher efficiency.
+Notice the boiler water goes directly to the zone, but some water passes through the tank, cooling off the return water, causing the boiler to run at a higher efficiency.

-When another zone opens in this example the flow to the system is equal to the required flow in the system and no water flows through the tank.
+When another zone opens in this example, the flow to the system is equal to the required flow in the system, and no water flows through the tank.

-While we are thinking out of the box here is another way of using buffer tanks
+While we are thinking out of the box, here is another way of using buffer tanks

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+Comfort-Calc and its personnel accept no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.